-Sexual assault survivors have four options from which to choose: filing criminal charges, filing campus judicial charges, requesting an administrative investigation, and filing a civil suit for monetary damages.
+Sexual assault survivors have four options from which to choose: filing criminal charges, filing campus charges through the Office of Student Conduct, requesting an administrative investigation, and filing a civil suit for monetary damages.
 Survivors are not limited to just one of these options, but can choose any combination including filing all three types of charges.
 Below is a brief description of each type of judicial process.

 A police report must be generated before an investigation can begin and charges can be filed.
 The location of where the assault occurred will determine the jurisdiction of the investigating authority.

 The Virginia Tech Police Department investigates all crimes on campus.
 If the assault occurs anywhere other than on the Virginia Tech campus, the Virginia Tech Police Department will assist the student in notifying these authorities, if the student requests assistance.